top of page

 Imagine a family member has cancer, but no matter how many doctors you take them to, no one can correctly diagnose it.
 Some tell you they don’t even believe in cancer.
 Instead, your loved one racks up a long list of other diagnoses.
 Some of these explain a symptom or two, but none are accurate.
 The medications prescribed don’t help either.
 Will your loved one get the treatment they need without the correct diagnosis?
 Will they recover without the correct treatment?

-The above example is fictional, but to families raising children suffering from serious impacts of early childhood trauma, it may sound all too familiar.
+The above example is fictional, but to those parenting children suffering from serious impacts of early trauma, it may sound all too familiar.
 It’s very hard for our children to get a correct diagnosis or correct treatment.
-And without that, our families continue to struggle.
+And without that, our families with children with developmental trauma/reactive attachment disorder continue to struggle.

-Part of the issue lies with the definition of reactive attachment disorder in the Diagnostic and Statistical Manual of Mental Disorders, or DSM — the manual clinicians use to diagnose mental issues.
+Part of the issue with securing a proper diagnosis for childhood trauma lies with the current definition of reactive attachment disorder in the Diagnostic and Statistical Manual of Mental Disorders, or DSM — the manual clinicians use to diagnose mental health issues.
 Reactive attachment disorder first appeared in the DSM in 1980 to help clinicians recognize the impacts of early childhood trauma.

 In the current fifth edition of the DSM-5, the criteria for reactive attachment disorder reads as follows: